MichaelCurrin/javascript-bundling-quickstarts/quickstarts/typescript/README.md

 # TypeScript

 Example of transpiling from TypeScript to plain JS.

+Note this is a very simple app.

+- No package is used to do any bundling.
+If there are multiple `.ts` files, then multiple `.js` files get created in the output directory.
-Note this is a very simple project.
-Arguments are passed to the `tsc` command in [package.json](package.json) - normally you have a config files around linting and TypeScript.
-In a real proejct you would have more code and also hopefully tests.
+- Arguments are passed to the `tsc` command in [package.json](package.json) - normally you have a config files around ESLint and TypeScript (see `tsconfig.json` in other quickstarts).
+- In a real project you would have more code and also hopefully tests.

 ## Packages used